gem/oq-engine/doc/implementing-new-gsim.md

 - Create a new .rst file (needed to generate automatically documentation) in this directory (several examples available): https://github.com/gem/oq-hazardlib/tree/master/doc/sphinx/gsim

-- Check that the new code fulfils PEP8 standards (usually we do this using tools such as pep8 https://pypi.python.org/pypi/pep8) http://legacy.python.org/dev/peps/pep-0008/
+- Check that the new code fulfils PEP8 standards (usually we do this using tools such as flake8 https://pypi.python.org/pypi/flake8) http://legacy.python.org/dev/peps/pep-0008/

-- Run pylint to check your code.